 Another very easy thing to do is to clean your surfaces regularly during the day.
 Fruit flies don’t particularly like clean surfaces.
 If you spill some juice or any other sugary substances on the counter top, clean it up immediately.
 Don’t wait and hesitate to clean it up.
 You will be surprised how fast a lot of flies will pop out if you just leave it!

-Just as they fruit flies cannot resist the scent of vinegar, they won't be able to resist the smell of wine or beer either.
+As they fruit flies cannot resist the scent of vinegar, they won't be able to resist the smell of wine or beer either.
 Just leave out there an open bottle with a little of remaining wine or beer, fruits will come and the neck of the bottle will do the rest.
-The Old Farmer's Almanac (if you are not familiar with this site, I strongly suggest that you check it out!) also recommends using stale beer to attract fruit flies to a DIY trap.
+The Old Farmer's Almanac (if you are not familiar with this site, I suggest that you check it out) also recommends using stale beer to attract fruit flies to a DIY trap.
 If you add a few drops of dish washer soap as well, the results will be even better.

 So, the secret to all this is that the bottle of wine or beer will act as the trap itself.
 Flies will go in with no hesitation, and once they are in they will find it very difficult to fly their way back out.Word of advice, remember that with these methods you are only getting rid of adult flies.
 It is very important that you find their breeding ground and remove it, for a 100% effect.
 In this way you are eliminating eggs and larvae, too.